HarperJonesGPT/PokerGPT/README.md

 - `main.py`: Entry point for running the bot.
 - `poker_assistant.py`: Interfaces with OpenAI's API to analyze the game state and decide on actions.
 - `read_poker_table.py`: Uses OCR and pixel detection to read the table state.

+## Limitations
+- Dependant on the Pokerstars client window size (PokerGPT automatically resizes to small window)
+- Might not work on all screen resolutions (tested on '1920 x 1080' pixel screen resolution, Windows 11)
+- Works only in Pokerstars 6-Player table.
+-

 ## Contributing